Published Dec 2022

 Plan to spend at least 30-60 minutes preparing for this talk by reaching through the teaching instructions and clicking through the Interactive Board.
 All clickable elements are denoted with a shaded, rounded rectangle and/or a mouse icon.

 Anticipated time to deliver the talk without cases or other features: 20 minutes; anticipated time with cases: 45 minutes.
-This talk can be presented in two ways:

 With either method, print out copies of the Learner’s Handout so they may follow along during the presentation and take notes as you expand on the decision tree and apply it through the practice cases.
 Begin with reviewing the objectives for the session.